Skip to contents

 • Balance for Negative Class: Same as above, but for negative outcomes.

-• Predictive Parity: Difference in positive predictive values (precision) across groups.
+• Positive Predictive Parity: Difference in positive predictive values (precision) across groups.

 • Brier Score Parity: Difference in Brier scores across groups.